chasingMango/Garmin-Tools/README.md

-# Garmin-Tools
+# OPSEC Fitness
+Obfuscate GPS tracks in social fitness profiles in order to comply with Operational Security (OPSEC) requirements while in the military deployed to undisclosed locations, or for personal privacy.

-Perform backup functions from Garmin Connect, file operations, and data analytics
+Perform backup functions from Garmin Connect, file operations, and data analytics.